AdityaPushola/MNIST_Keras_mini_project/README.md

-# MNIST Neural Network from Scratch (TensorFlow 2.x)
+# MNIST Neural Network from Scratch (TensorFlow 2.x) and Pytorch

 ## 📌 Overview
 This project implements a **Multilayer Perceptron (MLP)** from scratch in TensorFlow 2 to classify handwritten digits from the **MNIST dataset** (0–9).